sushichan044/ajisai/README.md

 > [!WARNING]
 > This software is still under development.
 Be careful.

-**aisync** is a command-line tool designed to manage and synchronize AI coding agent configuration presets (like rules and prompts) from various sources to different environments.
+**ajisai** is a command-line tool designed to manage and synchronize AI coding agent configuration presets (like rules and prompts) from various sources to different environments.

 It helps you keep your AI assistant\'s behavior consistent across platforms or easily share and version control your configurations.

 ## Features

-- Manage all your AI preset sources and destinations from a single `aisync.toml` file.
+- Manage all your AI preset sources and destinations from a single `ajisai.toml` file.
 - Fetch presets from local directories or remote Git repositories (specific branches, tags, or commits).
 - Export presets to formats and locations suitable for different AI coding agents (e.g., Cursor, GitHub Copilot).
 - *(Upcoming)* `import` command to import presets from existing agent formats.